-114 Caution. - Water levels in Goderich inner harbour fluctuate with the direction and force of the Caution. - Moderate or strong westerly winds cause strong surging in the harbour.
+114 Caution. - Water levels in Goderich inner harbour fluctuate with the direction and force of the winds cause strong surging in the harbour.
 Waves reflecting off the walls of the basin in north gales and SE winds can create uncomfortable seas and local surging in the basin entrance and inner harbour.